yggilabs/simple-srd/README.md

 If you are familiar with CSS you may want to check out the [custom css](https://github.com/non-binary-trees/simple-srd/blob/master/_sass/_custome.scss) file to modify the theme to your liking.

 That should be enough to get you started on making your very own SRD document for the web.

+## Attribution

+I have used text from the blades in the dark website because it is a great example of this kind of site.
+I hope this project allows those less inclined to this kind of work to be able to publish their game without technology getting in the way.
+And heres the legal stuff...

+This work is based on Blades in the Dark (found at http://www.bladesinthedark.com/), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).